akashjobanputra/backend2-flask-apis/README.md

     ```

 ## Testing
 Testing will require that the environment variable FLASK_APP=backend2.py is properly set.
-Then use `flask test` to run tests.
+Testing will be done in an in-memory database, so no need to specify DATABASE_URL for that.
+Use `flask test` to run tests.

 ## TODO:
 - [X] - Add tests for start, stop.